 NRC Herzberg Astronomy and Astrophysics

 NRC Herzberg Astronomy and Astrophysics (NRC Herzberg) is Canada's gateway to the universe.
-We operate Canada's national observatories and a national astronomy data centre, and develop advanced astronomical instruments in collaboration with industrial partners — bringing out-of-this-world technology back down to Earth.
+We operate Canada's national observatories, a national astronomy data centre and develop advanced astronomical instruments in collaboration with industrial partners to bring out-of-this-world technology back down to Earth.

 - Astronomy Technology Program (ATP)